mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 There was also one thing I missed during my tests.
 CoreDNS needs to be able to resolve the Let's Encrypt Domain during the ACME challenge.
 So we need to have a different system resolver (`/etc/resolv.conf`) configured for this plugin to work.

+Also, I learned that I need to improve on working together via git and github.
+I created a fork of the project, created a branch and did all my changes there.
+So in the end I sended one giant 1.5K lines Pull Request to the CoreDNS Repo.
+Reviewing such a huge PR at once can be overwhelming and discouraging.
+A better approach would have been to open a draft PR early on and to send my updates there periodically.

 ## Futute work
 There are more ways in which CoreDNS and the ACME protocol could be used for certificate management.